 We know that online learning is especially important in the current COVID-19 pandemic.
-Equally we know that this need to be high quality and that not all online materials are as accessible for all undergraduate students as they could be.
+Equally we know that this need to be high quality and that not all online materials are as accessible for all students as they could be.
 We’d like to find out what your online learning experience has been like and so be able to:

 - Develop a model to support comprehension of video and textual information

 - Create a platform that will be responsive to different user needs